ctfpilot/challenges-example/challenges/web/the-shared-site/README.md

 # The shared site

-*Add information about challenge here*
-*It is meant to contain internal documentation of the challenge, such as how it is solved*
+This challenge is an example challenge, that is meant to demonstrate how shared challenges work.